The kitchen in the house had a nook for eating, a groove

 holding up the bed, the roof, the cooling sky and covering the heart.

-The second book of poems by Maggie Dietz is That Kind of Happy (University of Chicago Press, 2015).
-She is also the author of Perennial Fall (Chicago, 2006) and co-editor of three anthologies related to her longtime work on the Favorite Poem Project.
-More recent poems appear in Harvard Review, AGNISalamagundi, and Ploughshares.
-She has taught undergraduate workshops at Boston University and now teaches at the University of Massachusetts Lowell. (updated 10/2015)
+Maggie Dietz is the author of If You Would Let Me (Four Way Books, forthcoming 2026), That Kind of Happy (University of Chicago Press, 2016), and Perennial Fall (Chicago, 2006), and coeditor of three anthologies related to her longtime work on the Favorite Poem Project.
+Her poems have appeared in Harvard Review, The Adroit Journal, AGNI, Birmingham Poetry Review, Ploughshares, Bennington Review, and Salmagundi.
+She has taught undergraduate workshops at Boston University and is currently associate professor of English at the University of Massachusetts Lowell. (updated 10/2024)